-Although there is currently excess capacity in these facilities, in the long-term this will be needed to accommodate forecasted increased secondary enrolment.
+Although there is currently excess capacity in these facilities, in the long-term this will be needed to accommodate the forecasted increase in secondary enrolment.

-5.1.4 PLANNING AHEAD - EXISTING FACILITIES
+5.1.4.1 WEST CAPITAL ZONE - EXISTING FACILITIES ANALYSIS

 There are many criteria used to evaluate a school and determine what investments should be made to improve the facility.
 Typical criteria are location, educational suitability, size, and condition.
 Some of these criteria are subjective, but the key technical criteria are the overall facility condition, the seismic risk, and building envelope condition.
 Explanations of these terms are included in the glossary of terms section of this report.